openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

 The "Infrastructure Topology" parameter is used by infrastructure operators (such as the Cluster Ingress Operator or Cluster Monitoring Operator) to determine how many replicas they should give their various Deployments / StatefulSets.
-The value of this parameter is not clear-cut in single control-plane node clusters and may currently change depending on how many workers were present during installation.
-This enhancement aims to formally define the value of this parameter under various circumstances.
+The value of this parameter is a function of how many workers were present during installation.

-In addition, on "none"-platform single control-plane node clusters, when adding workers, the resulting cluster has an issue with the behavior of the ingress pod, the following paragraphs explain the background for this issue and the issue itself.
+On "none"-platform single control-plane node clusters, when adding workers, the resulting cluster has an issue with the behavior of the ingress pod, the following paragraphs explain the background for this issue and the issue itself.